 The original miniature, about 19 x 15 centimeters in size, looked like this (in exact size relation to the colored picture above):

-I realized that the portrait is an enlargement in March 2009 which can be attested by several colleague musicologists.
-On 29 June 2010 I visited Mozart's birthplace and examined the Lange portrait, which at that time had been taken from the exhibition to be scrutinized by the museum staff.
+In March 2009 I realized that the portrait is an enlargement, a discovery which can be attested by several colleague musicologists.
+On 29 June 2010 I visited Mozart's birthplace and examined the Lange portrait which at that time had been taken from the exhibition to be scrutinized by the museum staff.
 I told Dr. Großpietsch and Dr. Ramsauer about my hypothesis and had to realize (because the Mozarteum is a museum like no other) that there is no scholarly documentation on the 1963 restoration of the painting and the Mozarteum had never X-rayed the portrait.
 The restoration of course has rendered the visible distinction between the original minature and the enlargement almost imperceptible.
-Not only was the gaping horizontal crack that is visible on old photographs filled with putty, the edge of the brown paint at the lower end of the painted area on Mozart's chest was also horizontally adjusted, as if to hide the tilted original miniature:
+Not only was the gaping horizontal crack, which is visible on old photographs, filled with putty, the edge of the brown paint at the lower end of the painted area on Mozart's chest was also horizontally adjusted, as if to hide the tilted original miniature:

 Given the current state of the painting, the different canvas of the small original portrait is only discernible as a slightly lower rectangular area, when looked upon in a very flat angle in backlight.
 Therefore I concluded that in the course of the enlargement the small painting was mounted from behind to the larger canvas.
 The Mozart portrait by Joseph Lange is not an unfinished painting of "Mozart at the Piano", but an unfinished enlargement of an original miniature of Mozart's head.